bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 - **IBM and VMware**: Targeted hybrid cloud use cases, enabling workload [portability between private and public environments](https://en.wikipedia.org/wiki/Cloud-computing_comparison).

-These providers competed on reliability (offering between 99.95–99.99% up-time SLAs), geographic reach (50+ regions by 2015), and service breadth (e.g., at least 200+ managed services in AWS).
+These providers competed on reliability (offering between 99.95–99.99% up-time SLAs), geographic reach (50+ regions by 2015), and service breadth (e.g., there are at least 200+ managed services offerings in AWS alone).

 ### 1.3.
 Important technological advancements (beginning of 2010)